#8

 In this impact study, Deloitte unpacks how the skills and leadership experience gained through volunteering are respected, and provide an edge for candidates during the hiring process.

-What could improved certification look like?
+What could improved recognition of experience look like?